EPFL-SwEnt-2024-LaStartUp/TripTracker/README.md

 - Security/privacy: if profile or path is not public, exclude data from the searches
 - When the path record is activated, enters power efficiency mode for low energy consumption, and the app can be left while still working in the background

+---

+## Figma Project

+[Click here to access the Figma prototype](https://www.figma.com/file/mz89h5wBUL7VgwNr0ck3ol/TripTracker?type=design&node-id=0%3A1&mode=design&t=lfFxVepbbW9RYcwM-1) and explore the interactive design.

+Feel free to navigate through the prototype to get a glimpse of TripTracker's interface and functionalities.